 ABOUT BEACH LEGENDS AND THE MARK

-The Miramar® "King of the Beach" ("KOB") trademarks originate from the globally recognized moniker bestowed on many famous beach athletes in the world.
+The Miramar® "King of the Beach, King of the Court, Queen of the Beach and Queen of the Court" ("KOB") trademarks originate from the globally recognized moniker bestowed on many famous athletes in the world.

 Great watermen have been bestowed the crown and title King of the Beach, including the original KOB, Duke Kahanamoku (Duke Paoa Kahinu Mokoe Hulikohola Kahanamoku (August 24, 1890 – January 22, 1968)).
 The "Duke," as he was known, is the well-known Hawaiian competition swimmer, actor, lawman, early beach volleyball player and businessman credited with originally spreading the sport of surfing.
 Kahanamoku was also a five-time Olympic medalist in swimming.